POWEREDby22707/hamm/README.md

-# hamm
+# hamm #communication
 mat
-it wents be matlab code
+it is matlab code
+its the my first, take easy